 The BAA aims to help its members to develop in their professional skills, provide a benchmark for quality and professional standards and promote audiology as an autonomous profession.

-We also believe that professional and ethical behaviour are much more than rule following.
-Whilst the code of conduct may act like a guide, we encourage all the audiologists to continually think about and be aware of ethical and moral issues associated with their actions and practices.
+We also believe that professional and ethical behaviour is much more than rule-following.
+While the code of conduct may act as a guide, we encourage all audiologists to continually think about and be aware of ethical and moral issues associated with their actions and practices.

 "I am truly privileged to work with an amazing Board who are keen to deliver you the very best a professional body should, and I want to thank them and all the amazing volunteers on their committees for the hours they put in and for the work that comes out from their committees."Kathryn Lewis, BAA President 2020-2022

 The BAA is required to hold an Annual General Meeting and publish an Annual Report.
 Meeting details and reports are included below.

 Our next Annual General Meeting is on Thursday 2nd November at 2 pm during our Annual Conference at the BAA Conference in Coventry.
 All BAA members are invited to attend.